 These examples illustrate how the effect of noncoding mutations and interplay between germline and somatic variants can be complex.
 We will discuss the relevance of two hit hypothesis (where one allele is disabled by a germline variant and the other by somatic variant) for noncoding regions.
 We will also use the above examples to discuss how the notion of driver mutations may not be binary since somatic mutations can influence cancer growth to varied extent based on the presence of other germline and somatic variants.

-5) Different types of cancer [[ More text from Mark R.]]
+5) Different types of cancer

-(a) Numbers of noncoding vs coding mutations in different types of cancer33
+(a) Discussion of total numbers of mutations and numbers of noncoding vs coding mutations in different types of cancer.
+For example, tumors of self-renewing tissues (such as colorectal) contain more mutations than non-self-renewing ones (such as glioblastomas and pancreatic cancers) 33.

-(b) Summary of cancers where driver mutations have been identified in protein-coding genes vs those where causal mutations have not been identified and may lie in noncoding regions.33
+(b) Summary of cancers where driver mutations have been identified in protein-coding genes vs those where causal mutations have not been identified.
+In cases where causal mutations have not been identified, the answer might lie in the noncoding genome since most previous studies have focused on canonical coding mutations.

 6) Computational methods to identify noncoding somatic variants with functional consequences.